On the embedded Nash problem: Introduction

 \subs Let $(X,D)$ be a pair consisting of a smooth complex algebraic variety $X$ and a non-zero effective divisor $D$.
 The interesting arcs on $X$ are now the ones with prescribed order of contact with $D$.
 Contact loci of arcs are fundamental for motivic integration and appear in the monodromy conjecture, see Denef-Loeser \cite{DL}.
 They also appear in a conjectural algebraic description of the Floer cohomology of iterates of the monodromy by Budur-Fern\'andez de Bobadilla-L\^e-Nguyen \cite{Fl}.

-Every maximal irreducible family of arcs in $X$ with fixed positive order of contact with $D$ is obtained from some prime divisor on a log resolution of $(X,D)$, by Ein-Lazarsfeld-Musta\c{t}\u{a} \cite{ELM}, and thus one can associate to it a divisorial valuation, called a {\it contact valuation}.
+Every maximal irreducible family of arcs in $X$ with fixed positive order of contact with $D$ is obtained from some prime divisor on a log resolution of $(X,D)$, by Ein-Lazarsfeld-Musta\c{t}\u{a} \cite{ELM}, and thus one can associate to it a divisorial valuation, which we call a {\it contact valuation}.
 The embedded Nash problem, posed in \cite[\S 2]{ELM}, is the geometric characterization of the contact valuations in terms of log resolutions of $(X,D)$.

 There is a priori no reason why the Nash problem for a pair should be related with the classical Nash problem.
 Indeed, the arc space of $D$ is complementary in the arc space of $X$ to the set of arcs with finite order of contact with $D$.
 Nevertheless, we show that Theorem \ref{thmCl} has an analog for pairs.
 We give now a gentle introduction to the results.
 Precise statements are given in \ref{subsMrd}.